 - LCM/subdivision = Spacing.

 - 6/2 (eighth notes) = 3.
+A pulse will happen every third beat.

 - 6/3 (triplets) = 2.
+A pulse will happen every other beat.

 The next step is determining what numbers to circle on our number line.
 Using the spacing numbers from the previous step, we know that: